GarrickPinon/modern_mercantilism_dashboard/README.md

 The Modern Mercantilism Dashboard:
 An interactive dashboard to explore contemporary trade imbalances, capital flows, and policy levers through the lens of modern mercantilism.
 Built with a focus on modular ML pipelines, narrative-driven visualizations, and serverless deployment.

-Here’s the skill stack embedded in your **Modern Mercantilism Dashboard**—cleaned, categorized, and ready for README or pitch deck drop-in:

 ---

 ## 🧰 Core Libraries & Tools